derrod/legendary/README.md

 Right now it is in an early public pre-release stage and still needs a lot of work to work.
 But it does work!

-**Currently implemented:**
+**What works:**
- - Authenticate with Epic (can import authentication from EGS installation [Windows only])
+ - Authenticate with Epic
  - Download and install games
- - Update installed games (not well tested/potentially buggy)
+ - Update installed games and their DLC
  - Launch games with online authentication

 **Planned:**